masc-ucsc/docs/docs/pyrope/06-functions.md

 * If the argument is a single letter

-* If the type system can distinguish between unnamed arguments
+* If the type system can distinguish between unnamed arguments (no ambiguity)

 * The calling variable name has the same as an argument